Try This: Vegetable Game for Kids

 Switch up cooked vs. raw.

 Take carrots as an example.
 If they are always cooked at your house, try them raw.
 If you've only ever eaten raw carrots, ask to try them cooked.

 This test works with other veggies too, like broccoli and cauliflower and peas.
 Ask your parents for help in the kitchen.
 They'll probably be happy to give you a hand if it means you'll be eating more veggies!

 Eat veggies with something different.

 If you always have cooked string beans in a pile next to a piece of meat and a mound of potatoes, try putting lightly steamed string beans in a salad.
 Or instead of having zucchini cut up as a side dish, try it shredded in your spaghetti.
 Ask the cook at your house to mix up your meals.
 Or offer to help Mom or Dad with dinner.

 Eat vegetables with a sauce.

 You eat French fries with ketchup, right?
 So try dipping other veggies in healthy sauces.
-Dip your vegetables in hummus, reduced-fat yogurt, or olive oil.
+Dip your vegetables in hummus, ranch, or olive oil.
 Or try a squeeze of lemon juice on them.
-Maybe a light sprinkle of some melted reduced-fat cheddar cheese?
+Maybe a light sprinkle of some melted cheddar cheese?
 See if you can find some in the fridge and try it out.

 Substitute new veggies.